What University Policies prohibit sex discrimination, sexual misconduct, sexual harassment, and sexual violence?

 The Florida State University Police Department (850) 644–1234

 A supervisor’s or employee’s failure to report in the circumstances described above can lead to disciplinary action for failure to report.
 When in doubt, err on the side of reporting any incident of sexually inappropriate conduct.
-Incidents of rape must also be reported to law enforcement, pursuant to the University’s Sex Discrimination and Sexual Misconduct Policy.
+Incidents of rape must also be reported to law enforcement, pursuant to the University’s Anti-Sexual Misconduct Policy.

 Who is considered a “supervisor” and must report sexual misconduct incidents?